McDonough Power Equipment, Inc. v. Greenwood

 McDonough Power Equipment, Inc. v.
 Greenwood, 464 U.S. 548 (1984), was a case decided by the Supreme Court of the United States that established a standard for challenging a verdict based on inaccurate answers given by prospective jurors during voir dire.

 Background

 Bill Greenwood was a juvenile in Kansas whose feet were severed on a riding lawnmower manufactured by McDonough.
-Before the three-week trials, one of the jurors failed to disclose that her son had sustained a broken leg as a result of an exploding tire.
+Before the three-week trial, one of the jurors failed to disclose that her son had sustained a broken leg as a result of an exploding tire.
 Although McDonough would likely have used a peremptory challenge if they had known the background, there was no direct conflict of interest and the rest of the jurors quickly ruled against the manufacturer in deliberations.

 Decision

-The standard adopted by the Court in McDonough was that a verdict could be challenged because of inaccurate answers given during voir dire only if the juror failed to honestly answer a question and an honest answer would have provided a valid basis for a challenge for cause.
+The standard adopted by the Court in McDonough was that a verdict could be challenged because of inaccurate answers given during voir dire only if the juror failed to honestly answer a question and an honest answer would have provided a valid basis to challenge for cause.